-According to the Retired Naval Commodore, “Anybody that believes that men are still intellectually superior to their female counterparts is still living in the past.
+He stated: “Anybody that believes that men are still intellectually superior to their female counterparts is still living in the past.
 We have seen female pilots, Generals, Admirals, Air Vice Marshals.
 We have seen female Captains commanding very large merchant ships.
 These should be role models to the younger females that we have now.”On my own part, I am on-board with gender equality.
-I have always encouraged it at the Academy.
+I have always encouraged it at the academy.

 In our last admission, 29 female cadets applied for admission, and we took 28 out of the 29 that applied.
 The only one that was not taken was down to her medical condition.
 In the process of admission, we did not lower the bar just to get them in.
 The girls were academically sound.
 They were not inferior to their male counterparts.

 “They have been there for about eight months now and they are doing quite fine.”I will advise ship-owners to consider more women in the new design of ships they are acquiring.
 Even old ships could be re-fleeted to accommodate for more females accommodation on-board.

 “The issue of sexual harassment against female workers on-board vessels should attract jail-terms.
 I don’t think it’s fair or right to abuse women in whatever form.”